Gilmore-Bykovskyi Lab

 Our Work…

-Is grounded in core values of the nursing discipline to maintain, protect, and promote human dignity, health and abilities, and social justice.
+Is grounded in core values of nursing to uphold human dignity, foster well-being, and advance health and resilience for all.

 Our team is composed of individuals with different perspectives, skills, and experiences who have come together to focus on this common goal in partnership with community stakeholders, people living with dementia, and family caregivers.
 We value the incredible contributions of research participants, community partners, and academic collaborators working with us to transform the landscape of dementia care and research.